project-tsurugi/tsurugidb/docs/sql-features.md

 * each `<revoke-grantee>` is interpreted as follows:
   * `*` - revoke the table privileges from all users except the current user
-  * `PUBLIC` - revoke the default table privileges from all users
+  * `PUBLIC` - revoke the default table privileges for all users
   * `CURRENT_USER` - interpret as the user name of the current session
   * `<authorization-identifier>` - the target user name to revoke the table privileges